 It has been illegal to use a handheld mobile phone while driving since 2003.
 But, from March the 1st 2017 the mobile phone driving penalties doubled.

 Note: Using a 'hands free access' phone while driving is not currently illegal in the United Kingdom.
-But any type of distraction to the driver is a danger.
+But, the police can prosecute drivers who lose control of their vehicle due to any type of distraction.

 It is illegal for a driver to use a handheld mobile when driving to follow a map, to read a text, or to check media messages.
 Receiving 6 points within the first two years of passing your test means you will lose your driving licence.